Carotid Artery Disease (cont.)

 - What are the symptoms of carotid artery disease?

-- What are the recommended lifestyle changes for carotid artery disease?
+- What are the complications of carotid artery disease?

 - Find a local Cardiologist in your town